Will VBAC Fail?

 Do NOT shut us out and flick off this page!
 You are pregnant with your baby.
 You might WANT, WANT, WANT a VBAC.
 That is your want.
 You might BELIEVE, BELIEVE, BELIEVE that a VBAC is safer for you and your baby and are scared.
 This is why it’s so important you do the same 4 steps above.
 Your body is preparing to labor and have a vaginal birth … all the hormones are kicking in.
 Your Mind knows that you won’t labor and have a vaginal birth.

-Use your skills in car to hospital, while being prepped and during the surgical birth of your baby.
+Use your skills in a car to the hospital, while being prepped and during the surgical birth of your baby.
 Honestly, parenting isn’t perfect and birth is not often perfect either.
 Learn skills to be an empowered and positive parent.
 Do the same with your baby’s birth.

 Choice is not about what you want!